 - will not damage your equipment

-- quality will meet your expectations
+- or that the quality will meet your expectations

 In no event will I be liable or responsible for damages of any kind to yourself, your equipment, or to 3rd parties.